It’s natural, and it’s biodegradable. But is fur eco friendly? We take a genuinely objective look at both sides of the debate

 “Real fur garments are much less polluting to manufacture than synthetic faux furs, which are made with some of the most toxic chemicals known…”

-Thus goes the back-and-forth between pro-and anti-fur camps, about which is more eco-friendly, fur or faux.
+Thus goes the back-and-forth between pro-and anti-fur camps, about which is more eco friendly, fur or faux.
 The above quotes also hint at an answer: trick question.

 The second quote is more a defence disguised as attack.
-Interestingly, it comes not from the fur industry, per se, but from IWMC World Conservation Trust president Eugene Lapointe.
+Interestingly, it comes not from the fur industry, per se, but from IWMC World Conservation Trust President, Eugene Lapointe.
 Does the IWMC have a vested interest in fur, or is Mr Lapointe simply stating what the IWMC believes to be true?
 Sometimes it’s tough to tease fact from rhetoric.

 *Fur farms recycle.
 Farmed mink, for example, consume human food waste and meat-processing byproducts.
-And fur itself, as a material, is more or less biodegradable: as any fur-owner knows, without proper care, it soon disintegrates; faux fur, however, will clog landfills for centuries to come unless it’s somehow recycled or upcycled.
+Fur itself, as a material, is more or less biodegradable.
+As any fur-owner knows, without proper care, it soon disintegrates.
+Faux fur, however, will clog landfills for centuries to come unless it’s somehow recycled or upcycled.

-On the other hand, faux fur is, obviously, more animal-friendly–unless it secretly contains dog, cat or raccoon hair, which occurs more than one might think, according to CNN.
+Faux fur is, obviously, more animal-friendly.
+Unless it secretly contains dog, cat or raccoon hair, which occurs more than one might think, according to CNN.